 - Recurring pain especially during activity

-Surgery under local or general anaesthetic is usually required to treat this type of hernia as it can be prone to strangulation.
-Typical surgery methods include tension-free open mesh that has been perfected by London Hernia consultants over many years.
+The Spigelian Hernia repair procedure can be carried out under local or general anaesthetic.
+Surgery is usually required to treat this type of hernia as it can be prone to strangulation.
+The Tension-free open mesh procure that has been perfected by London Hernia consultants over many years, can be used.

-Many hernias do not hurt so the temptation is to leave them and get on with life.
+Many hernias do not hurt so the temptation is to ignore them.
 However, failing to get medical advice can be damaging and is not recommended.
 If left the hernia will grow and discomfort and pain, even if negligible to start with, will intensify.